linuxserver/docker-mods/README.md

 Navigate to `dashboard.domain.com` from your LAN to view the dashboard.

+You can remove the allow/deny in `/config/nginx/proxy-confs/dashboard.subdomain.com` to expose it (on a VPS for example), and instead protect it some other way (like Authelia for example).

 ## Notes
 - The application discovery scans the proxy configs and looks for the following structure in accordance with the samples:
   ```yaml